zopefoundation/zopetoolkit/source/process/communication.rst

 Communication
 =============

-Communication for the Zope 3 development itself happens both on IRC and in a mailinglist.
+Communication for the Zope Framework development itself happens both on IRC and in a mailinglist.

 IRC
 ---